Thank you for joining us!

 As the United Nations and governments across the globe are implementing requirements and regulations for public and private entities to disclose carbon impacts, civil engineers will be ready to respond, helping to mitigate carbon emissions, and respond to the demand for resilient infrastructure and community designs.

 Infrastructure owners, practitioners, federal, state, and local agency representatives, and university professors and students interested in the latest research, case studies, and best practices to plan, design, and deliver more resilient and sustainable infrastructure systems to help our communities adapt to climate and energy needs.

-ASCE INSPIRE 2023 offers an opportunity to connect with, share knowledge, and learn from experts actively bringing the future to life.
-Plenary speakers, technical sessions, local tours of engineering projects, and the Hall of Inspiration will have you nothing short of INSPIRED.
+ASCE INSPIRE 2023 offered an opportunity to connect with, share knowledge, and learn from experts actively bringing the future to life.
+Plenary speakers, technical sessions, local tours of engineering projects, poster sessions, exhibitors, and the live jazz band had attendees nothing short of INSPIRED.

 Read a message from the Conference Chair, Bilal Ayyub, Ph.D, P.E., F.SEI, Dist.M.ASCE

 ASCE is committed to a sustainable, resilient future!